SEPTA Route 37

-Route 37 is a bus and former streetcar route operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in Philadelphia, Pennsylvania.
+Route 37 is a bus and former streetcar route operated by SEPTA in Philadelphia, Pennsylvania.

 Route description

-Starting at Snyder station on the Broad Street Line, the route follows Passyunk Avenue and Essington Avenue to the Eastwick Industrial Park.
-Some peak hour trips bypass the Park via 61st Street, Lindbergh Boulevard, and 84th Street.
-It then continues along Bartram Avenue, loops counterclockwise through Philadelphia International Airport, and reaches the Chester Transit Center via Industrial Highway / PA 291 and local streets, with a short detour along Morton Avenue to Harrah's Philadelphia Casino & Racetrack.
+Starting at Snyder station on the Broad Street Line, the route follows Passyunk Avenue, 61st Street, Lindbergh Boulevard, and 84th Street.
+It then continues along Bartram Avenue, loops counterclockwise through Philadelphia International Airport, and takes Industrial Highway / PA 291 to Chester, with a short detour along Morton Avenue to Harrah's Philadelphia Casino & Racetrack, and then looping back out and taking local streets to get to the terminus at Chester Transit Center.

+Some trips during rush hour operate to Chester via Eastwick Industrial Park via Essington Avenue, 70th Street, Holstein Avenue, 74th Street, Brewster Avenue, 78th Street, back on Holstein Avenue to Bartram Avenue just east of Island Avenue.
+They then continue down Bartram Avenue to 84th Street, where they pick up the regular routing.
+The reverse is done inbound to Snyder Station.

 History

 Street car service

 The original trolley service, nicknamed the "Chester Short Line", ran between Chester and 3rd & Jackson Streets in South Philadelphia.
 On February 15, 1911, the service was extended to Center City via the Subway-Surface tunnel.